ben-grande/qusal/salt/sys-audio/README.md

 For more advanced features, right click the icon and click on `Open Mixer` or `Prefences`.
 For greater control, use the command `amixer`.

-### Client started before sys-audio
+### Client started before it's AudioVM

-Audio will not automatically connect if sys-audio starts after the client.
-To connect the client to audio server, restart the client's pipewire service:
+Audio will not automatically connect if the AudioVM starts after the client.
+To connect the client to audio server, restart the client's Pipewire service:
 ```sh
 systemctl --user restart pipewire
 ```